byayex/First-Application/README.md

 ## Usage

 Just build the code and delete all files in the release folder except the .exe!
 All other files are not needed!

+Please use the MySQL.txt file to import all needed mysql database tables;